-Only when your workers’ comp case is finalized will you know your award and what you should claim in a third-party suit to recover your outstanding damages, so your workers’ comp claim must be completed first.
+Only when your workers’ comp case is finalized will you know your award and what you should claim in a third-party suit to recover your damages, so your workers’ comp claim must be completed first.
 Within one year after your employer’s insurance company accepts that claim, you must file your third-party suit and submit Form S-2 to the South Carolina Workers’ Compensation Commission (SCWCC) no later than 30 days after filing.

 Form S-2 gives the employer’s insurance company a subrogation claim on your third-party settlement.
-Because you may not collect double compensation for one injury/illness in South Carolina, you must essentially repay the insurance company for some or all of the benefits you’ve already received if your personal injury award exceeds your outstanding damages.
+Because you may not collect double compensation for one injury/illness in South Carolina, you must essentially repay the insurance company for some or all of the benefits you’ve already received if your personal injury award exceeds your damages.
 Your lawyer can help you negotiate a reasonable repayment amount.
 If you do not file a third-party claim against the negligent party that caused your accident, your employer’s insurance company might do so to recoup the money paid out for your workers’ comp claim.